3 Ways to Crush Your Technical Online Interview

 - Cultural Fit: Are you someone we see positively contributing to not just product, but also to the company culture?

 From these two points, you can reverse engineer a plan of attack when preparing for interviews.
-How can you demonstrate that not only can you write beautiful, functioning code, but that you’ll also be a great fit for the team?
-Here are three ways you can rock your technical interview:
+How can you demonstrate that not only can you write beautiful, functioning code, but that you'll also be a great fit for the team, even when interviewing from afar?
+Here are three tips to help you crush your online interview:

-The great thing with technical interviews is that getting good at them is a skill that can be practiced.
-And according to a post by Facebook engineer Andrew Rothbart, the best way to practice this skill is through coding contests:
+Technical interviews—and technical online interviews—are skills that can be practiced.
+And according to a post by Facebook engineer Andrew Rothbart, one of the best ways to practice that skill is through coding contests:

 “You’ll learn how to critically analyze your work.
 Because you don’t get credit for solving a problem until the code you write can generate the correct results for a large input set (and you don’t know what that input set looks like), you’re forced to think about things such as time complexity, memory usage, and nasty corner cases.”